flutter/flutter/docs/platforms/Swift-Package-Manager.md

   <summary>Converting an existing Swift Flutter plugin to a Swift package</summary>

 ### Converting an existing Swift Flutter Plugin to a Swift Package

 Replace `plugin_name` throughout this guide with the name of your plugin.

+1. Enable the Swift Package Manager feature.

-1. Start by creating a directory under the `ios`, `macos`, and/or `darwin` directories.
+2. Start by creating a directory under the `ios`, `macos`, and/or `darwin` directories.
 Name this new directory the name of the platform package.
 The below example uses `ios`, replace `ios` with `macos`/`darwin` if applicable.

 <pre>
 /plugin_name/plugin_name_ios/ios/<b>plugin_name_ios</b>
 </pre>

-2. Within this new directory, create the following files/directories:
+3. Within this new directory, create the following files/directories:
     - Package.swift (file)
     - Sources (directory)
     - Sources/plugin_name_ios (directory)